 When the list is filed, a Change of Appraisal notice is sent to any property that has a change in value.
-Anyone can appeal their value regardless of whether there was a change or not any given year.
+Anyone can appeal their value regardless of whether there was a change or not, in any given year.
 All assessments are subject to appeal by the respective property owners.
-Anyone who wishes to appeal should file a Grievance Application with our office no later than the end of business the day before the onset of the official Grievance Hearing.
+Anyone who wishes to appeal must file a timely Grievance Application with our office no later than the end of business the day before the onset of the official Grievance Hearing.

-It is important to note that at the next local level of appeal, the Board of Civil Authority, an interior inspection is required by law prior as part of the proceedings.
+It is important to note that at the next local level of appeal, the Board of Civil Authority, an interior inspection is required by law as part of the proceedings.

 Notices of Grievance Results

-Notices of Grievance Results will be mailed 2 weeks after hearings are closed.
+Notices of Grievance Results will be mailed 2 weeks after hearings are close.
 This notice will contain information regarding the procedure for appealing the decision of the Assessor/Listers to the Board of Civil Authority (BCA).

 Appeals beyond the local level go to either the Vermont Superior Court or to the Director of Property Valuation and Review.
 Each level of appeal must be completed before the next can be scheduled.
 Please make sure you understand the deadlines and procedures for each appeal level for the dates are firm in statute.32 V.S.A. § 4111